 Special manual training allows our physicians to diagnose small subluxations of wrist and hand joints that may be a previously undiagnosed source of pain.
 Gentle manipulation of these joints is frequently performed during examination for diagnostic and therapeutic purposes.

 Our physicians also examine the wrist and hand region with the help of advanced imaging techniques such as diagnostic ultrasound.

-This technology is advanced enough to see inflammation of the nerves as typically found in Carpal Tunnel Syndrome, tendonitis, and joint swelling that frequently cause acute and chronic wrist and hand pain.
+This technology is advanced enough to see inflammation of the nerves as typically found in carpal tunnel syndrome, tendonitis, and joint swelling that frequently cause acute and chronic wrist and hand pain.

 Dynamic ultrasound can diagnose ligament tears of the wrist that in the past required an MRI with dye injection to see.

-Electromyography (EMG) is used to examine wrist and hand pinched nerve problems, as well as neuromuscular spasm condition known as upper limb spasticity.
+Electromyography (EMG) is used to examine wrist and hand pinched nerve problems, as well as a neuromuscular spasm condition known as upper limb spasticity.